IMPORTANT ANNOUNCEMENT

 Dear Friends,

-I write today with deep concern and steadfast conviction.
-In recent months, a disturbing trend has gained momentum—the United States Congress continues to advance legislation that would open the door to drastically reduced federal support for our national parks and even allow for the transfer of irreplaceable public lands, including national historic sites, to state or local control.
+We write today to urge you to join us in protecting our national heritage.
+In recent months, the United States Congress has advanced legislation that would open the door to drastically reduce federal support for our national parks and even allow for the transfer of irreplaceable public lands, including national historic sites, to state or local control.
 This is not just an administrative shift; it is a direct threat to the protection, accessibility, and meaning of our shared American story.

 Only the National Park Service can fully preserve and interpret such a place in its national context—ensuring that visitors from across the country and around the world understand the full sweep of its historical and cultural significance.
-Transferring it to local or state management would not only diminish its stature, but also isolate it from the larger narrative of our democracy that the NPS uniquely safeguards.
+Transferring it to local or state management would not only diminish its stature, but also isolate it from the larger narrative of our democracy.

 Even more concerning are the motives behind some of these efforts: to weaken environmental and preservation protections and open the door to commercial development under the guise of "local control."
-These proposals are not about better care or more efficient management—they are about stepping away from our collective responsibility to protect and interpret our nation's heritage for all Americans.
+These proposals are not about better care or more efficient management—they are about stepping away from our collective responsibility to protect and interpret our nation's heritage for all Americans, especially for the younger generation.

 This is not a matter of partisan politics—it is a matter of national pride and civic duty.
 From George Washington to Henry Wadsworth Longfellow, our country has been shaped by leaders who believed in the power of shared purpose and collective memory.
 Our national parks and historic sites embody that belief.
 We must not let short-term interests dismantle what generations have built and protected.